 Whilst one runner could lose one kilogram an hour due to sweat loss, another may not even lose 500 grams in the same time period.
 As well as this differentiation, some people are more salty sweaters with elevated electrolyte loss.
 If you don't ensure that you replace sodium, as well as water, you can suffer from hyponatraemia, an electrolyte disturbance that is defined by lowered sodium levels in the blood.
 If you see salty deposits on your kit, it could be a sign of excessive salty sweating.

 Rehydration after exercise can only be achieved if the electrolytes lost in sweat, as well as the lost water, are replaced.

 The human body is made up of around 65-70 percent water.
 Any significant loss of body water, such as when you sweat during a race, causes multiple physiological and psychological problems.
 If you manage to make it to the finish but fail to replace any sweat losses incurred, you may experience headaches, confusion, reduced reaction time and changes in mood in the hours post-race.

 Another great tool in the fight against dehydration is using an isotonic drink regularly.
 It is important that you replace the sodium and potassium you lose through sweat, so your drink needs to include electrolyte levels similar to the levels you lose.
 Try different brands to find one that your stomach can tolerate, and if you really hate carrying a water bottle on longer runs, stash them on your route before you head out.

 If you want to perform at your best then getting your hydration right is essential, especially in the summer months.
-Make sure you are hydrated the day before your race (check that your pee is straw coloured, and not darker) and sip from a water bottle in the few hours before the start.
+Make sure you are hydrated the day before your run (check that your pee is straw coloured, and not darker) and sip from a water bottle in the few hours before you start.